 As for rates, the CDTFA will begin accounting for inflation by annually adjusting cultivation tax rates on the first day of this coming new year.
 Cannabis businesses will receive notices of every adjustment directly from the CDTFA.

-With regard to taxes based on category of cannabis, there are three different types that are taxed per dry-weight ounce of product:
+With regard to taxes based on the category of cannabis, there are three different types that are taxed per dry-weight ounce of product:

 Dry cannabis flowers: $9.25